bmansfieldRIT/LLVM_notes/README.md

 * IR must be easy for front end to generate, and expressive enough to perform important optimizations for real targets

 * instructions are in three address form, take some number of inputs and produce and output in a different register
-* IR is like a low level, RISC like vIRtual instructions et
+* IR is like a low level, RISC like virtual instructions et
 * supports linear sequences of simple instructions like add, subtraction, compare, branch

 * strongly typed in a simple type system